 Under Top-Two Runoff, voters see just two candidates on the general election ballot.
 The general election campaign is usually exclusively shaped by the two major parties, with no opportunity to bring other viewpoints into the discussion.
 Because they can’t make it to the general election, Top-Two Runoff discourages additional candidates from participating even in the primary.

 Other voting systems allow more candidates to appear on the ballot and allow voters to express opinions about more than one candidate.
 However, only one makes it safe for voters to express an opinion about multiple candidates.
-Instant Runoff Voting (a single-winner form of Ranked-Choice Voting) lets voters rank candidates in order of preference and then simulates a series of runoffs.
-Under Instant Runoff Voting, it is safe to rank a weak third-party candidate like Nader.
+Instant Runoff Voting (a single-winner form of Ranked-Choice Voting) lets voters rank candidates in order of preference on a single ballot and then simulates a series of runoffs.
+Under Instant Runoff Voting, it is safe to rank a weak third-party candidate like Nader (a third-party candidate who is in third or lower place).
 If you rank him first and he is eliminated, your vote transfers to your next-ranked candidate who is still in the running.

 The center candidate risks being squeezed out in any runoff system.
 If Burlington had used Top-Two Runoff, the Democrat would not have made it to the runoff.
-If it had used Score Runoff, he might not have made it to the runoff if Progressive and Republican voters had given him low scores to protect their favorites.
+If it had used Score Runoff, he might not have made it to the runoff if Progressive or Republican voters had given him low scores (an average of 1.3 or lower) to protect their favorites.

 Score Runoff Voting, Score Voting, and Approval Voting all let voters give each candidate a score.
 In Score and Score Runoff Voting, possible scores might range from 0 to 5, 0 to 9, or some other range, and all the scores are added or averaged.
 Under Approval Voting, the score is implicitly a 1 or a 0 because it is a vote or no vote; the ballot looks just like a Plurality ballot except you can vote for as many candidates as you want.
 Bucklin Voting uses a ranked-choice ballot but adds votes together like Approval Voting.
 All of these systems are flawed because they do not support what voting experts call “Later-No-Harm”: you can harm your favorite candidate by giving any other candidate a score or vote.
 When voters realize this, they often “bullet vote” (only score or vote for one candidate).
 If voters know which candidates are viable and which are not, they might vote for their favorite of the viable candidates and also any other candidates they like, so long as they are sure those other can’t beat their favorite.